Super Nintendo / Famicom Architecture

 Kirby’s Dream Land 3 (1997).

-Some games like ‘The Legend of Zelda: A Link to the Past’ account for this factor so shapes are explicitly squashed by design, which looks correct after being stretched by the TV.
-This, however, is an exceptional case since the majority of games take no extra measure to account for this factor.
+Nevertheless, some games like ‘Chrono Trigger’ account for this factor by intentionally using squashed shapes, which then look correct after being stretched by the TV.
+This, however, remains an exception, since the majority of games take no extra measures to compensate for this effect.

 Organising the content